-After selecting "Special Parameters \rightarrow Process Menmory" the following fields change: NTP Parameter Type \rightarrow Special Parameter and Address (IPv4/IPv6 or MAC) \rightarrow Name of Process.
+After selecting "Special Parameters \rightarrow Process Memory" the fields NTP Parameter Type \rightarrow Special Parameter and Address (IPv4/IPv6 or MAC) \rightarrow Name of Process will be displayed.

-Here, the process name must be entered in the field "Name of process", which could be ntpd or httpd, for example.
-Via SSH, you can display a list of the executed processes with the command 'ps ax'.
-The process names are also displayed here.
+The process name must be entered in the field "Name of Process", which could be ntpd or httpd, for example.
+You can obtain a list of the running processes (including names) by logging into the LANTIME CLI via SSH and executing ps ax.

-ID of selected HPS card:
+ID of Selected HPS Card:

-This option is only offered if a HPS card is active in the system as PTP slave.
-If several HPS cards are present in the system as PTP slave, then the best card is selected via the internal PTP BMCA (Best Master Clock Algorithm) and used as MRS/PTP reference.
-With this parameter the selected ID of the card can be monitored.
+This option will only appear if an HPS card is operating as a PTP slave in the system.
+If multiple HPS cards are operating in PTP slave mode in the system, the best card according to the internal PTP-BMCA (Best Master Clock Algorithm) will be selected as the MRS/PTP reference.
+This option is used to monitor the ID of the selected card.